lkesteloot/unsong/unsong-1.md

 I stood up, towering above the white frame of the computer.
 I placed my hand above it in a posture of benediction, like the Pope blessing a small child.
 Features in a beatific smile.
 I cleared my mind.
 In the background, I could [i]feel[/i] Ana’s presence, telepathically bound to me, happy, radiant.

-I started: “ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...”
+I started: “[sc]Ros-aile-kaphiluton-mirakoi-kalaniemi-tshana-kai-kai-ephsander-galisdo-tahun...[/sc]”

 Erica’s voice from the hallway: “Are you doing dark rituals in the bedroom again?!
 If you burn that carpet, I swear, you can summon Thamiel himself and all of his terrors will be as nothing compared to what I will put you through if...”

-And I ended: “MEH-MEH-MEH-MEH-MEH-MEH!”
+And I ended: “[sc]Meh-meh-meh-meh-meh-meh![/sc]”